robinhood/faust/docs/userguide/agents.rst

-We define an agent that consumes from this topic and for every new article will retrieve the full article over HTTP, then store that in a database somewhere (yeah, pretty contrived):
+We define an agent that consumes from this topic and for every new article will retrieve the full article over HTTP, then store that in a database:

 .. sourcecode:: python